Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Jeffrey B. Straubel - Tesla, Inc.

-John Douglas Field - Tesla Motors
+Doug Field - Tesla Inc.

 Jonathan McNeill - Tesla, Inc.